-The maximum anyone pays the Council for their support is £437.60 per week.
+The maximum anyone pays the Council for their support is £560 per week.
 Support in a residential or nursing home may cost more than this.

-We'll write to you within 7 days of receiving all the information we need to know about your finances.
+We'll write to you after receiving all the information we need to know about your finances.
 We'll explain the maximum amount you can afford to pay, and how you can pay.
 Most people prefer to set up a Direct Debit so they can pay quickly and easily each month - and this is the easiest way for us to receive your payments.
 Our Customer Accounts Team can help you with this (contact details on page 6).